Republic of China (1912–1949): Navy

 In 1945, Chiang revived plans to create a modern Chinese Navy and asked the United States for assistance.
 The Nationalists received over 100 ships from the U.S. and its allied countries, as well as some captured Axis ships.
-Before the end of 1945 a navy training center was established in Qingdao by the U.S. Navy.
+Before the end of 1945 a navy training center was established in Qingdao by the US Navy.
 The new navy was mainly used to transport troops and patrol the coastline during the Chinese Civil War.
 In 1948, the former British cruiser HMS Aurora was gifted to China and was renamed Chongqing, becoming the flagship of the ROCN.
 In February 1949, as Chinese Communist forces advanced to the Yangtze River from the north, a mutiny of sailors occurred on Chongqing and the flagship defected to the Communists.
 This was followed in April by a mutiny of the entire fleet along the Yangtze, which was led by its commander to the other side.
 Because of this, 23 April 1949 is considered the founding date of the People's Liberation Army Navy.
 At the end of the war the rest of the ROCN moved Nationalist troops from the mainland to Taiwan.

 The ROC Marine Corps was created from the former Naval Guard Corps, and consisted of two marine brigades, which were used during the war against Japan in several provinces before the corps was disbanded in 1946.
 In 1947, a reorganized Republic of China Marine Corps was created by the commander of the Navy using select personnel from the Army.